FINE & DECORATIVE ARTS

 The European obsession with Chinese & Japanese porcelain during the 17th and 18th centuries cannot be overstated - countless royals and nobles of Western Europe suffered a maladie de porcelaine; the most fanatical being King Augustus The Strong of Saxony who was famously known for trading an entire regiment of his Saxon Dragoon Guards for a group of the coveted porcelain pieces.
 By the fall of the Ming dynasty in 1644, a system of stylized overglaze enamelling on milk-white porcelain began developing in Arita which has been credited to the Kakiemon family - these pieces created a sensation when they began to appear in Europe in the mid to late seventeenth century.

-Discover the illuminating art of The Canadian Impressionist school,
+Discover the illuminating art of The Canadian Impressionist school and the early avante-garde artists of Canada,

 Elisabeth Jerichau Baumann 'The Stocking Mender' 1868, from the Collection of Queen Victoria